Artists create 3D characters for your favorite games with the use of models, textures and animations.

 Do the same for Right Arm > Arm Down-Up.

 That concludes the tweaking of the muscles.
-There are more muscles you can tweak to prevent overlapping, but for the sake of this tutorial leave it at the arms up and down movement.
+There are more muscles you can tweak to prevent overlapping, but for the sake of this tutorial you can leave them at their default settings.

 Press the Apply button at the bottom-right to save the changes to the Avatar and press Done to close the mapping mode.